 It’s not an option “when it’s convenient,” because that time will never come.
 There is no perfect time.
 It’s time to stop relying on emotion.

 Do you want to know who relies on emotion?
 Dogs.

-Even the guy at the left.
+Even the guy below.

 Your ability to set a schedule and make decisions based on their benefit, rather than your raw emotion separates you as a human from an animal.
 It also separates who build the high-performance body they want from those who don’t.

 The choice is yours.
 Are you ready to take the next step?